rauljordan/retro/README.md

 do an `npm install` folllowed by `npm run dev` to start in development mode!

 # Building for Production
-do `npm run build` followed by `npm start` to run a production build
+do `npm start` to run a production build!
+It will bundle the js and css and start a server on localhost:3000